-- 5. Program Evaluator and Researcher (85%) Faculty position responsible for assisting in evaluation of the CWEB and CWEL programs, child welfare education and training outcomes, research related to child welfare practice and classroom instruction.
+- 5. Program Evaluator and Researcher (100%) Faculty position(s) responsible for assisting in evaluation of the CWEB and CWEL programs, child welfare education and training outcomes, research related to child welfare practice and classroom instruction.
+The Program Evaluator and Researcher will serve on School committees as appropriate for research development.
 Master's degree in social work or closely related field, doctorate in social work or closely related field, at least three (3) years experience in child welfare practice, research or administration, and expertise in child welfare practice and research design and methodology.
-This position is currently filled by Dr. Mary E. Rauktis, Ph.D.
-(42.5%) and Dr. Marlo A. Perry, Ph.D.
-(42.5%). - 6.
-Program Administrators (2 at 85%) Normal duties associated with support of academic program staff and oversight of administrative support functions.
-These positions are currently filled by Ms. Yvonne Hamm, BS and Mr. Joseph F. DiPasqua II, MA. - 7.
-Chief Fiscal Officer (80%) Responsible for monitoring fiscal details of budgets, accounts, invoices and fiscal reports, relating to the Department and subcontractors regarding fiscal matters; working closely with the Principal Investigator on all contract related fiscal matters, budget preparation and projections, recoupment, and assisting with technical details of personnel matters with the University for staff.
+This position is currently filled by Dr. Marlo A. Perry, Ph.D. - 6.
+Program Administrators Normal duties associated with support of academic program staff and oversight of administrative support functions.
+These positions are currently filled by Ms. Yvonne Hamm, BS (100%) and Mr. Joseph F. DiPasqua II, MA (95%).
+The Program Administrators will serve on School committees as appropriate for staff development and advancement of the child welfare programs. - 7.
+Chief Fiscal Officer (60%) Responsible for monitoring fiscal details of budgets, accounts, invoices and fiscal reports, relating to the Department and subcontractors regarding fiscal matters; working closely with the Principal Investigator on all contract related fiscal matters, budget preparation and projections, recoupment, and assisting with technical details of personnel matters with the University for faculty and staff.
 Must be an employee of the University familiar with federal, state and university fiscal policies, regulations and procedures as well as contract administration.
 This person serves both the CWEB and CWEL programs.
-At least a bachelor's degree in accounting is required.
+The Chief Fiscal Officer will serve on School committees as appropriate for the advancement of fiscal and planning/development.
+At least a bachelor's degree in accounting or related field is required.
 MBA, CPA or CMA preferred.
 Five years experience required.
 This position is currently filled by Mr. Michael C. Schrecengost, MPPM, CMA.

-- 9. Student Records Coordinator (90%) Responsible for academic support of the CWEB and CWEL programs including maintaining the management information systems; supervising all computer hardware and software installations and maintenance for CWEB and CWEL faculty and staff; oversight and maintenance of the internet presence of the CWEB and CWEL programs; liaison with University computer security and systems personnel; collaboration with data and systems personnel in the Child Welfare Resource Center; and generation of statistical reports for the CWEB and CWEL programs.
-A bachelor's degree in computer science and five years of experience preferred.
-This position is currently filled by Ms. Lynda Rose, MSIS. - 10.
-Evaluation Coordinator (35%) Staff position responsible for assisting faculty in evaluation of the CWEB and CWEL programs, child welfare education and training outcomes, research related to child welfare practice and classroom instruction.
+- 9. Student Records Data Manager (100%) Responsible for academic support of the CWEB and CWEL programs including maintaining the management information systems; supervising all computer hardware and software installations and maintenance for CWEB and CWEL faculty and staff; oversight and maintenance of the internet presence of the CWEB and CWEL programs; liaison with University computer security and systems personnel; collaboration with data and systems personnel in the Child Welfare Resource Center; and generation of statistical reports for the CWEB and CWEL programs.
+A bachelor's degree in computer science and five years of experience is preferred.
+This position is currently filled by Robert Winners, BS. - 10.
+Evaluation Coordinator (50%) Staff position responsible for assisting faculty in evaluation of the CWEB and CWEL programs, child welfare education and training outcomes, research related to child welfare practice and classroom instruction.
+The Evaluation Coordinator may participate on School committees and/or workgroups related to program evaluation and staff professional development.
 Master's degree in social work or closely related field, at least three (3) years experience in child welfare practice, research or administration.
-This position is currently filled by Ms. Rachel Winters, M.A. - 11.
-Data Manager (10%) Responsible for backup support of the Student Records Manager and assisting with the development, testing and implementation of new data systems, websites and computer systems.
-The working relationship between the Student Records Manager and the Data Manager ensures compatibility between CWEB and CWEL computer systems and the School of Social Work computer systems.
-A bachelor's degree in computer science and two years of experience preferred.
-This position is currently filled by Mr. Frank Puchalski, AS.
+This position is currently filled by Ms. Rachel Winters, M.A.

-- 12. Assistant to the Dean (2.5%) Responsible for administration of faculty and staff recruiting, faculty reappointments and coordination of annual staff - appraisals.
-This position is currently filled by Ms. Rosie Rinella. - 13.
-Graduate Student Assistant (85%) Responsible for conducting literature searches, support for program evaluation, assist with data analysis, contract maintenance and program disbursements.
+11. Graduate Student Assistant (85%) - Responsible for conducting literature searches, support for program evaluation, assist with data analysis, contract maintenance and program disbursements.